 Finally, comprehension tests can help children make the transition from words that are printed on the page to words that they understand by using pictures.
 Children need to see what the word is supposed to look like, in order for them to associate it with an image.
 For example, if a teacher is teaching a lesson about the different seasons of the year, she might ask her students to choose among the different colors that fall under the spring, summer, and fall terms.
 Then, depending on the results, the teacher might ask the students to identify which season falls in the correct spot on the tree.
 By doing this, not only does the child get the visual image that is associated with each word, but he or she learns how to associate the word with an image.

 Incoming search terms:

-- 2nd grade reading comprehension with multiple choice
+- 2nd grade level reading and comprehension multiple choice worksheets

 - GRADE 2 COMPREHENSION MULTIPLE QUESTION